X

 • Ein Keshatot (Umm al-Kanatir) - Visit the charming Ein Keshatot site, also known as Um-el Kanatir, home to a Jewish village from the Period of the Mishna and Talmud, with a magnificent synagogue in its center.
 The ancient village is located above the Samekh Riverbed, looking towards the Kinneret and the hills of the Galilee.
 Enter a synagogue that features the original Ark Complex – the most preserved and magnificent ever to be discovered in Israel.
 The synagogue was excavated and reconstructed with advanced technological methods, and today it stands at a height of one story.
 The site offers a combination of nature, archeology, and ancient art while connecting to Jewish heritage.

-• Light lunch boxes
+• Light lunch on route

 • Golan Heights Geopolitical Jeep Tour - Take a geo-political tour of the Golan Heights with an expert.
 While traversing the rich landscape, learn about the history, flora, and fauna of the area.
 Stop for a lookout over the border with Syria from Mt.
 Bental to get a better understanding of the geography and strategic role this region has for the State of Israel.
 Your local guide touches on the nuances of living so close to the Syrian border and what that has meant for Israel as it relates to security and humanitarian issues.